npat-efault/bundle/README.md

 Bundle arbitrary data files in a Go binary.

-Package bundle, together with the "mkbundle" command, allow, moderately sized, arbitrary data files to be embedded (bundled) inside a Go binary.
+Package "bundle", together with the "mkbundle" command, allow, moderately sized, arbitrary data files to be embedded (bundled) inside a Go binary.
+It can be used to create self-contained applications removing the need to ship data-files together with your binaries.
+Data embedded (bundled) in the binary can be accessed using a file-like interface (Open, Read, etc).

 The mkbundle command generates a Go source file that contains global variables initialized with data from the files you wish to embed,